 The trailer is cooled by releasing heat to the evaporator.
 The whole process continues to repeat until the desired temperature reaches.

-Things You Need to Know about Reefer Trailer Temperature Ranges
+Important Details about Reefer Trailer Temperature Ranges

 As per Refrigerated Trailer Market Report published by Allied Market Research tells us that the international refrigerated trailer market has a $5.588 billion value in the year 2015.
 It is also expected to grow $7.658 billion by the year 2022.